Heracleum mantegazzianum: As an invasive plant

 Because of its phototoxicity and invasive nature, giant hogweed is often actively removed.
 The European Union funded the Giant Alien project to combat the plant.
-On 2 August 2017, it added the species to its List of Invasive Alien Species of Union concern, thus placing restrictions on keeping, importing, selling, breeding and growing it, and requiring governments to detect and eradicate it throughout the EU.
+On 2 August 2017, it added the species to its List of invasive alien species of Union concern, thus placing restrictions on keeping, importing, selling, breeding and growing it, and requiring governments to detect and eradicate it throughout the EU.
 In the United Kingdom, the Wildlife and Countryside Act 1981 makes it an offence to plant or cause giant hogweed to grow in the wild.

-In the US, hogweed is regulated as a federal noxious weed, and is illegal to import into the US or move interstate without a permit from the Department of Agriculture (USDA).
+In the US, hogweed is regulated as a federal noxious weed, and it is illegal to import it into the US or move it across state borders without a permit from the Department of Agriculture (USDA).
 The New York State Department of Environmental Conservation has had an active program to control giant hogweed since 2008.
-In 2011, Maine state horticulturists reported that it has been found at 21 different locations in Maine, with the number of plants ranging from one to a hundred.
+In 2011, Maine state horticulturists reported that it has been found at 21 locations in Maine, with the number of plants ranging from one to a hundred.